JohanDonne/AudioTools/Docs/GettingStarted.md

 Using the AudioTools livrary is easy

-* Add the AudioTools [Nuget package](https://www.nuget.org/packages/AudioTools) to your project.
+* Add the AudioTools [Nuget package](https://www.nuget.org/packages/AudioTools) to your project (which must target at least .Net 6).
 * For Class-libraries or console apps: Make sure you use the Windows version of your Target Framework (at least .Net 6):

     ```<XML>